Insidiae/perpetual-testing-initiative/Round 0/log-tldr.md

 ### R0D3

 MERN project prep part 1 - Revisited the Node+Express basics sections in the WebDev Bootcamp and set up the project repo for the backend exercises/projects.

+### R0D4

+MERN project prep part 2 - Revisited the EJS Templating and RESTful Routing sections in the WebDev Bootcamp.